35ft. JOHN BAIN CLASSIC MOTOR YACHT – AVIONA

 Aft Twin Berth Stateroom.

 46hp PERKINS 4108 FOUR CYLINDER DIESEL ENGINES as fitted in 1962.
-Port engine re-built in 2008, approx 500 hours since rebuild.
-Last serviced 2016.
+Port engine rebuilt in 2008, approx 500 hours since rebuild.
+Last serviced in 2016.
 Two 40 gallon fuel tanks.
-Three blade bronze, elliptical propellers.
+Three-blade bronze, elliptical propellers.
 Two bilge fans.
 Approx speed 10 knots.
 Whisper Power 12 volt, 40amp battery charger.
 Six batteries in built-in housing, two solely dedicated to engine starting.
 Two 75 gallon freshwater tanks.
 Two separate ring mains installed in 2006, one for 240-volt shore power the other for 240 volts obtained from the 4 x 12-volt domestic batteries through the Master-Volt 2000 Inverter.

 FIVE BERTHS IN THREE CABINS in traditional, well-appointed accommodation with varnished mahogany joinery throughout with white deckhead and saloon panels.

 Standard Horizon GPS

 Manual Remote Autohelm